kassius/readread/README.md

 		Number of words that it shows per minute, approx.

 		-b,	--opaque
-		If set, background will be opaque
+		If set, background will be opaque, and not show terminal transparency

 		-c,	--capitalize
 		Transform words to uppercase